kalle-app/kalle/CONTRIBUTING.md

 Alice wants to meet with Bob to talk about Goldfishes.
 For this purpose, she creates a _Meeting_ in Kalle with the topic "Goldfish Update".
 She sends Bob the link to this _meeting_ (kalle.app/alice/goldfish-updates).

 Bob opens the link and gets a lot of _time slots_ displayed in wich Alice is available.
 He chooses one of them.
-With this he creates an _Appointment Suggestion_.
+This creates a _Meeting_.

-Alice receives an e-mail: "Bob has chosen an appointment".
-She clicks on "Confirm".
-This turns the _Appointment Suggestion_ into an _Appointment_ for the _meeting_ called "Goldfish Update".
+Alice receives an e-mail: "Bob has chosen a meeting".
+It is also inserted into her calendar.

 ### Starting a Development Environment